NeosIT/active-directory-integration2/readme.txt

 * REMOVED: NADI support license nag message on WordPress plug-in page

 = 2.1.1 =
-* ADD: Github#59 proxy address login (Special thanks to Github user *nedwidek* for contributing this functionality)
+* ADDED: proxy address login; special thanks to *nedwidek* for contributing this functionality (#59)
-* ADD: profile picture ad attributes to the ad attributes dropdown at the ad attributes configuration page
+* ADDED: profile picture ad attributes to the ad attributes dropdown at the ad attributes configuration page
-* ADD: Github#44 claims based authentication (Special thanks to Github user *rgottsch* for contributing this functionality)
+* ADDED: claims based authentication; special thanks to *rgottsch* for contributing this functionality (#44)
-* ADD: new option to decide if you want to grant smart card users access to the WordPress environment
+* ADDED: new option to decide if you want to grant smart card users access to the WordPress environment
-* ADD: links to the specific documentation pages for each configuration page
+* ADDED: links to the specific documentation pages for each configuration page
-* ADD: Github#64 powershell script to trigger "Sync to WordPress" and "Sync to AD" (Special thanks to Github user *nemchik* for contributing this)
+* ADDED: powershell script to trigger "Sync to WordPress" and "Sync to AD"; special thanks to *nemchik* for contributing this (#64)
-* FIX: Github#49 its now possible to enter an empty base dn
+* FIXED: it is now possible to enter an empty base dn (#49)
-* FIX: adjusted base DN description
+* FIXED: adjusted base DN description
-* FIX: Github#59 typo in LoginService.php
+* FIXED: typo in LoginService.php (#59)
 * REMOVED: whitespaces inside the rendered curl and wget tags
 * REMOVED: old code that caused an warning with PHP 7.2.0 changes to count() and sizeOf()

 = 2.1.0 =
-* ADD: NADI is now using Monolog for everything related to logs
+* ADDED: NADI is now using Monolog for everything related to logs
-* ADD: added a button to manually persist "Logging" configurations
+* ADDED: added a button to manually persist "Logging" configurations
-* FIX: user attributes are now correctly logged
+* FIXED: user attributes are now correctly logged
-* FIX: fixed a problem where the port configuration for LDAPS was not used
+* FIXED: fixed a problem where the port configuration for LDAPS was not used
-* FIX: updated twig to the latest 1.x version.
+* FIXED: updated twig to the latest 1.x version.
 (2.x requires >= PHP 7.0.0)
-* ADD: debug logs messages will be not displayed in the frontend log anymore in order to prevent an overflow
+* ADDED: debug logs messages will be not displayed in the frontend log anymore in order to prevent an overflow
-* ADD: dummy logger in order to prevent outdated premium extensions from crashing
+* ADDED: dummy logger in order to prevent outdated premium extensions from crashing
 * REMOVED: removed log4php from NADI

 = 2.0.14 =
-* ADD: added frontend information banners for NADI premium extensions
+* ADDED: added frontend information banners for NADI premium extensions
-* ADD: added frontend information about why "Sync to WordPress" can not be started
+* ADDED: added frontend information about why "Sync to WordPress" can not be started
-* FIX: members of not mapped security groups will now receive the default role "Subscriber"
+* FIXED: members of not mapped security groups will now receive the default role "Subscriber"
-* FIX: "Clean existing Roles" is now default set to false
+* FIXED: "Clean existing Roles" is now default set to false
-* ADD: added new style for configuration page
+* ADDED: added new style for configuration page
-* FIX: fixed some style issues
+* FIXED: fixed some style issues
-* ADD: added logic to determine if a NADI option already exists in the DB to prevent the problem saving options with default value true
+* ADDED: added logic to determine if a NADI option already exists in the DB to prevent the problem saving options with default value true
-* ADD: added detailed log on which UAC flag is responsible for users not beeing imported
+* ADDED: added detailed log on which UAC flag is responsible for users not being imported
-* FIX: fixed logs destroying the user profile while trying to update a user profile / also catched exception
+* FIXED: fixed logs destroying the user profile while trying to update a user profile / also caught exception
-* FIX: fixed template conditions causing problems in Microsoft Edge
+* FIXED: fixed template conditions causing problems in Microsoft Edge

 = 2.0.13 =
-* FIX: switched from mcrypt to defuse/php-encryption
+* FIXED: switched from mcrypt to defuse/php-encryption
-* FIX: decoupled password update from user update to allow for automatic password updates without 'auto update user' set to true
+* FIXED: decoupled password update from user update to allow for automatic password updates without 'auto update user' set to true
-* FIX: marked brute force protection deprecated
+* FIXED: marked brute force protection deprecated
-* FIX: minor bugs when using ldap over ssl
+* FIXED: minor bugs when using ldap over ssl
-* ADD: sync to ad now uses the GUID for syncronization
+* ADDED: sync to ad now uses the GUID for synchronization
-* FIX: verify domain controller connectivity before incrementing brute force protection counter
+* FIXED: verify domain controller connectivity before incrementing brute force protection counter
-* FIX: custom attributes inside the user profile will prioritize the custom description (thanks to mzemann)
+* FIXED: custom attributes inside the user profile will prioritize the custom description; thanks to *mzemann*
-* FIX: changed the look of Sync to AD, Sync to WordPress and Test authentication
+* FIXED: changed the look of Sync to AD, Sync to WordPress and Test authentication
-* ADD: added row to users list for premium extension (custom user role management)
+* ADDED: added row to users list for premium extension (custom user role management)
-* FIX: added the complete dirname when using require_once inside index.php (GitHub #47)
+* FIXED: added the complete dirname when using require_once inside index.php (#47)

 = 2.0.12 =
-* ADD: internationalization for all plugin strings (ADI-432 ADI-436 see https://translate.wordpress.org/projects/wp-plugins/next-active-directory-integration)
+* ADDED: internationalization for all plugin strings, see https://translate.wordpress.org/projects/wp-plugins/next-active-directory-integration (ADI-432, ADI-436)
-* FIX: roles are now mapped using the GUID instead of sAMAccountName (ADI-428)
+* FIXED: roles are now mapped using the GUID instead of sAMAccountName (ADI-428)
-* ADD: option for preventing disabled users to be synchronized to WordPress (ADI-223)
+* ADDED: option for preventing disabled users to be synchronized to WordPress (ADI-223)
-* ADD: validation for Base DN
+* ADDED: validation for Base DN
-* FIX: problem when sending brute force protection notifications via email (ADI-464)
+* FIXED: problem when sending brute force protection notifications via email (ADI-464)
-* FIX: non NADI users being blocked by the brute force protection
+* FIXED: non NADI users being blocked by the brute force protection
-* FIX: brute force protection now checks for the whole username (ADI-424)
+* FIXED: brute force protection now checks for the whole username (ADI-424)
-* FIX: updating user profiles without bind user (ADI-439)
+* FIXED: updating user profiles without bind user (ADI-439)
-* FIX: countdown for brute force protection (ADI-456)
+* FIXED: countdown for brute force protection (ADI-456)

 = 2.0.11 =
-* ADD: NTLM support for SSO (sponsored by Vogels - www.vogels.com)
+* ADDED: NTLM support for SSO (sponsored by Vogels - www.vogels.com)
-* ADD: implementation of hooks to provide an API (ADI-145)
+* ADDED: implementation of hooks to provide an API (ADI-145)
-* ADD: premium extensions available for support license subscribers
+* ADDED: premium extensions available for support license subscribers
-* ADD: log reason for not being able to increase max_execution_time (ADI-396)
+* ADDED: log reason for not being able to increase max_execution_time (ADI-396)
-* ADD: log message that AD security group could not be found (ADI-397)
+* ADDED: log message that AD security group could not be found (ADI-397)
-* ADD: improve logging number of users to import from AD to WordPress (ADI-414)
+* ADDED: improve logging number of users to import from AD to WordPress (ADI-414)
-* FIX: synchronization does not work b/c getDomainSid returns "S-0" (ADI-412)
+* FIXED: synchronization does not work b/c getDomainSid returns "S-0" (ADI-412)
-* FIX: "Test authentication" does not allow characters like a backward slash (ADI-421)
+* FIXED: "Test authentication" does not allow characters like a backward slash (ADI-421)
-* FIX: permanent redirects after successful authentication (ADI-422)
+* FIXED: permanent redirects after successful authentication (ADI-422)
-* FIX: error "the current user is being initialized without using $wp->init()" when using BuddyPress (ADI-416)
+* FIXED: error "the current user is being initialized without using $wp->init()" when using BuddyPress (ADI-416)
-* FIX: blocking of users with long user names (ADI-330)
+* FIXED: blocking of users with long user names (ADI-330)
-* FIX: get_blog_details replaced with get_site to maintain compatibility with WordPress 4.7+ (ADI-419)
+* FIXED: get_blog_details replaced with get_site to maintain compatibility with WordPress 4.7+ (ADI-419)
-* FIX: restrict output of debug LDAP user information to only an amount of characters (ADI-420)
+* FIXED: restrict output of debug LDAP user information to only an amount of characters (ADI-420)
-* FIX: Sync to WordPress: default WordPress role "Subscriber" is not assigned (ADI-401)
+* FIXED: Sync to WordPress: default WordPress role "Subscriber" is not assigned (ADI-401)
-* FIX: Users with admin role granted by WordPress lose their role when logging into the site for the first time (ADI-380)
+* FIXED: Users with admin role granted by WordPress lose their role when logging into the site for the first time (ADI-380)

 = 2.0.10 =
-* ADD: option to enable/disable authentication using XML-RPC
+* ADDED: option to enable/disable authentication using XML-RPC
-* FIX: reworked user interface
+* FIXED: reworked user interface
-* FIX: sync ends after deleted account is no longer present in Active Directory
+* FIXED: sync ends after deleted account is no longer present in Active Directory
-* FIX: integration tests
+* FIXED: integration tests
-* FIX: emails will not be sent to administrators (GitHub #27 Thanks to kyleflan)
+* FIXED: emails will not be sent to administrators; thanks to *kyleflan* (#27)
-* FIX: users can now be disabled from WordPress
+* FIXED: users can now be disabled from WordPress
-* ADD: HTTP_X_REMOTE_USER is now an option in the SSO configuration (GitHub #29 Thanks to laughtonsm)
+* ADDED: HTTP_X_REMOTE_USER is now an option in the SSO configuration; thanks to *laughtonsm* (#29)

 = 2.0.9 =
-* FIX: add missing default value for method parameter
+* FIXED: add missing default value for method parameter

 = 2.0.8 =
-* FIX: remove PHP 5.6 code (GitHub #22 Thanks to requincreative)
+* FIXED: remove PHP 5.6 code; thanks to *requincreative* (#22)

 = 2.0.7 =
-* ADD: custom user roles can be used in "Role equivalent groups"
+* ADDED: custom user roles can be used in "Role equivalent groups"
-* ADD: the logger is disabled by default (and can be enabled inside the configuration)
+* ADDED: the logger is disabled by default (and can be enabled inside the configuration)
-* ADD: log file path can be configured (default is wp-content/plugins/next-active-directory-integration/logs/debug.log)
+* ADDED: log file path can be configured (default is wp-content/plugins/next-active-directory-integration/logs/debug.log)

 = 2.0.6 =
-* FIX: show activation notice only after activating this plugin (https://wordpress.org/support/topic/activate-plugin-notification-bug/ Thanks to bobchou9)
+* FIXED: show activation notice only after activating this plugin (https://wordpress.org/support/topic/activate-plugin-notification-bug/); thanks to bobchou9
-* FIX: SSO/verify-password errors by un-quoting values in $_GET/$_POST/$_SERVER.
-WordPress quotes all entries in $_GET/$_POST/$_SERVER automatically (GitHub #20 Thanks to plantjes)
+* FIXED: SSO/verify-password errors by un-quoting values in $_GET/$_POST/$_SERVER.
+WordPress quotes all entries in $_GET/$_POST/$_SERVER automatically; thanks to plantjes (#20)

 = 2.0.5 =
-* FIX: check if AD result is not empty before accessing distinguished name (GitHub #16 Thanks to petterannerwall)
+* FIXED: check if AD result is not empty before accessing distinguished name; thanks to petterannerwall (#16)
-* ADD: optional support for Down-Level User Name (like TEST\klammer) (GitHub #18)
+* ADDED: optional support for Down-Level User Name (like TEST\klammer) (#18)

 = 2.0.4 =
-* ADD: make log pattern configurable (https://wordpress.org/support/topic/please-add-timestamps-to-the-debug-log-file/ Thanks to tmuikku)
+* ADDED: make log pattern configurable (https://wordpress.org/support/topic/please-add-timestamps-to-the-debug-log-file/); Thanks to tmuikku

 = 2.0.3 =
-* FIX: brute force protection is now be disabled (GitHub #14 Thanks to Munnday (David Munn))
+* FIXED: brute force protection is now be disabled; thanks to Munnday (David Munn) (#14)
-* FIX: the max count of login tries and the block time are now editable
+* FIXED: the max count of login tries and the block time are now editable

 = 2.0.2 =
-* FIX: SSO caused a PHP error during login (GitHub #13 Thanks to Jason Taylor and Munnday (David Munn))
+* FIXED: SSO caused a PHP error during login; thanks to Jason Taylor and Munnday (David Munn) (#13)

 = 2.0.1 =
-* FIX: missing german translation
+* FIXED: missing german translation

 = 2.0.0 =
-* ADD: support for WordPress Multisite through profiles
+* ADDED: support for WordPress Multisite through profiles
-* ADD: Profiles can be customized, including the permission of every option
+* ADDED: Profiles can be customized, including the permission of every option
-* ADD: support for PHP7
+* ADDED: support for PHP7
-* ADD: detailed documentation at https://www.active-directory-wp.com/docs/Getting_Started.html
+* ADDED: detailed documentation at https://www.active-directory-wp.com/docs/Getting_Started.html
-* ADD: experimental support for multiple Active Directory domains; see FAQ
+* ADDED: experimental support for multiple Active Directory domains; see FAQ
-* ADD: easier handling and description of encryption methods for LDAP
+* ADDED: easier handling and description of encryption methods for LDAP
-* ADD: additional columns in Multisite overview for networks and users
+* ADDED: additional columns in Multisite overview for networks and users
-* ADD: user names can be explicitly excluded from authentication
+* ADDED: user names can be explicitly excluded from authentication
-* ADD: menu entries of *Next ADI* can be hidden
+* ADDED: menu entries of *Next ADI* can be hidden
-* ADD: *Next ADI* can be disabled per Multisite site environment
+* ADDED: *Next ADI* can be disabled per Multisite site environment
-* CHANGE: large user interface improvements
+* CHANGED: large user interface improvements
-* CHANGE: complete rewrite of the PHP backend
+* CHANGED: complete rewrite of the PHP backend
-* CHANGE: userPrincipalName is leading attribute for user identification instead of sAMAccountName
+* CHANGED: userPrincipalName is leading attribute for user identification instead of sAMAccountName
-* FIX: Role Equivalent Groups can be mapped to multiple WordPress roles instead of only one
+* FIXED: Role Equivalent Groups can be mapped to multiple WordPress roles instead of only one
 * and much much more we can not list here.
 Please take the time and read the official documentation :-)

 = 1.x (Active Directory Integration) =